Home

 Webster in his New Collegiate Dictionary defines the term drama in part as “a state, situation or series of events involving interesting or intense conflict of forces”.

-A Game for the Ages took place between the Milwaukee Braves and the Pittsburgh Pirates at Milwaukee County Stadium on May 26, 1959 before 19, 194 fans.
+A Game For The Ages took place between the Milwaukee Braves and the Pittsburgh Pirates at Milwaukee County Stadium on May 26, 1959 before 19, 194 fans.
 Harvey Haddix for Pittsburgh and Lew Burdette of Milwaukee were on the mound this day.
 The two had a grueling pitching match that day which lasted until the bottom of the 13th inning when the Braves overcome Haddix and his Pirates to win by what appeared to be a score of 3-0.

 As the record book goes Felix Mantilla reached first when Pittsburgh’s third baseman Don Hoak fielded Mantilla’s grounder, but made a wild pitch to first and Mantilla was on 1st by error.
 Eddie Mathews sacrifice bunt moved Mantilla to second base.
 Brave slugger and a future Hall of fame inductee Hank Aaron was intentionally walked thus putting players on 1st and 2nd with one man out.
 Up to the plate stepped Joe Adcock who had failed to get a hit in his first four attempts.
 But on his 5th attempt he caught a weak pitch from Haddix that was up and in the strike zone and hit the ball over the fence in right center for a home run and an apparent 3-0 victory for Milwaukee.
 Braves‘ fans in jubilation began to enjoy the victory.
 But, “Whoa Nellie” the game was still in a state of limbo as to the score.